tufanlodos/react-native-boilerplate-0.64.1/README.md

 - run command `npm run ios` for ios, `npm run android` for android

 ## After Succesfully Build

-- you can use **react-native-rename** cli tool for rename entire app. for more information: https://www.npmjs.com/package/react-native-rename
+- You can use **react-native-rename** cli tool for rename entire app.
+For more information: https://www.npmjs.com/package/react-native-rename

 ---